portfors-lab/sparkle/README.md

 The system will generate synthesized signals (tones, chrips, etc), as well as play recording files (.wavs).
 Data is saved to HDF5 format.

+Installation notes, user guide and developer docs are available on [Read the Docs](http://sparkle.readthedocs.org/en/latest/index.html)

 Running
 -------

 To get up and running, first install the requirements.
-Anaconda distribution of python is recommended, but if you want to do it manually (for example to use a virtualenv), you will need to install HDF5, and Qt (and the python bindings PyQt) yourself.
+Anaconda distribution of python is recommended, but if you want to do it manually (for example to use a virtualenv), you will need to install [HDF5][hdf5] and [PyQt][pyqt] yourself.

 If you want to record data with sparkle you must also download the National Instruments device drivers separately.